Destinations Italy Milan & Lakes

 What We Do

 The trip's two halves do different things.
-Milan is for galleries, the Last Supper, design pilgrimages, and the long lunch.
+Milan is for galleries, the Last Supper, design shopping, and the long lunch.
 The lakes are for ferries, gardens, swimming, and the slow afternoon.
-Below: ten moves that earn the day, weighted toward what people get wrong.
+Below: ten things worth doing, weighted toward what people get wrong.

 The Last Supper